TorchUQ/torchuq/docs/whitepaper/basics.md

 # Basic Design Philosophy and Usage

-The core of torchuq consists of the following three components: prediction types, evaluation and transform.
+The core of torchuq consists of the following three components: prediction types, evaluation and transformation.

 ## 1. Prediction types